memory-formation/dmf-utils/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/memory-formation/dmf-utils/blob/main/LICENSE)

 DMF Utils is a Python package that provides a collection of utility functionalities to simplify common tasks in experiment and data analysis workflows.
-The package contains modules used by our group to facilitate tasks in neuroscience and artificial intelligence research.
+The package contains modules used by our group to facilitate tasks in neuroscience research.

 ## Quick Start